€29*

 If you like walking, you can even take advantage of the station's central location to start your visit of Paris on foot.

 An alternative train service has been drawn up based on available train staff.
-Day after day, the details of this alternative train service are available 24h in advance on www.belgiantrain.be.
+Day after day, all details on this alternative train service are available 24h in advance on www.belgiantrain.be.

 Please take this alternative train service into account if you need to take a domestic connection in Belgium before or after an international train journey, or if you need to take our regional trains just across the border (Roosendaal, Maastricht, Aachen, Luxembourg, Lille or Maubeuge).